P8sx/sbs/README.md

 # Smart board system
 is modular system of 48mm x 48/64/80mm boards that are conected using 4 PIN connector, each SBS module are/will be equip with own low power MCU to manage periphials and communicate with supervisor

 Goal of a project was to create affordable, small and modular system for home automation.
-By connecting multiple boards with one supervisor you can create flexible and expandable system using single bus connector.
+By connecting multiple boards with one supervisor you can create flexible and expandable system using single bus connector

+### Why?
+I'm a big fan of home automation using HA/Domoticz etc. currentyl most of end devices are ESP WiFI devices with custom firmware, but i'm just tired of using and configuring X number of WIFI devices just to controll few things.
+Configuring, updating and minor logic changing in this modules are bit tidious, soo thats why i started this project of centralised modular and expandable system that you can put in single room, floor, garage, building to manage multiple devices.

+For ex. you want to control multiple garage gate, garage lighting, and few door sensor for security, instead of buying multiple WiFi/Zigbee devices, you can use SBS sytem, by adding few relay and input modules you can achive same functionalty, and if you want to controll more things just add another module.

 ## Modules
 | State | Name | Description | Estimate BOM per board (excl. shipping) |